jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-189.md

 Thus, dilating the orifices of the heart, it also causes these small nerves to move in the way appointed by nature to afford the sensation of joy.

-Thus, when we receive news, the mind first of all judges of it, and if the news be good, it rejoices with that intellectual joy (GAUDIUM INTELLECTUALE) which is independent of any emotion (COMMOTIO) of the body, and which the Stoics did not deny to their wise man [although they supposed him exempt from all passion].
+Thus, when we receive news, the mind first of all judges of it.
+If the news be good, it rejoices with that intellectual joy which is independent of any emotion of the body.

+The Stoics allowed their wise man to have such intellectual joy [although they supposed him exempt from all passion].

-But as soon as this joy passes from the understanding to the imagination, the spirits flow from the brain to the muscles that are about the heart, and there excite the motion of the small nerves, by means of which another motion is caused in the brain, which affects the mind with the sensation of animal joy (LAETITIA ANIMALIS).
+But as soon as this joy passes from the understanding to the imagination, the spirits flow from the brain to the muscles that are around the heart.
+There they excite the motion of the small nerves.
+This causes another motion  in the brain which affects the mind with the sensation of animal joy.

 On the same principle, when the blood is so thick that it flows but sparingly into the ventricles of the heart, and is not there sufficiently dilated, it excites in the same nerves a motion quite different from the preceding, which, communicated to the brain, gives to the mind the sensation of sadness, although the mind itself is perhaps ignorant of the cause of its sadness.